AbdelrahmanRewaished/Marvel-Game/README.md

 Once It is downloaded
-open File -> New -> Project from Version Control and copy this url https://github.com/AbdoRewaished/marvel-game/ Finally, you can run the project from shift + F10 and Enjoy :')
+open File -> New -> Project from Version Control and copy this url https://github.com/AbdoRewaished/marvel-game/ Finally, you can run the project from shift + F10